hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	waltz to places.

-### Quadrille Country Dances
+### Quadrille country dances

-The following may be danced to any Quadrille Music containing the requisite number of Parts.
+The following may be danced to any quadrille music containing the requisite number of parts.

 1. [Three part tune]